Jason Heyward Preview, Player Props: Dodgers vs. Red Sox

 Jason Heyward At The Plate

-- Heyward has picked up a hit in 44.1% of his 93 games this year, with multiple hits in 17.2% of them.
+- Heyward has reached base via a hit in 42 games this season (of 95 played), and had multiple hits in 17 of those games.

-- Heyward has an RBI in 19 of 93 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in three contests.
+- Heyward has driven in a run in 19 games this year (20.0%), including seven games with more than one RBI (7.4%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored a run in 36 games this year, with multiple runs nine times.
+- In 36 of 95 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.